Are you tired of overpaying for prescription medications? Do you want transparent pricing and to avoid dealing with insurance?

 Cuban’s company makes it simple and easy to search for the medication you’re taking.
 If Cost Plus Drugs offers it, you’ll immediately get a breakdown of how much the drug costs, including transparent pricing.

 If Cost Plus doesn’t yet offer the medication you want, you can submit a request.
-The company has already added hundreds of new medications less than three months after launching.

 The database also lets you search by category (examples: diabetes, cough, mental health).